-Homerton Healthcare Trust is piloting A&R with Allergy.
+Homerton Healthcare Trust is piloting A&R with Paediatric Allergy and has successfully implemented Adult Allergy and Adult Rheumatology.

 Can I request A&R for a patient who is already under specialist care?

 Yes.
 When writing your request, please include the name of the consultant treating the patient and the patient's hospital number.